Cambodia is a country that enjoys an abundance of public and religious holidays with more than 20 scheduled annually.

 Any time of the year is the perfect time for you to plan for a professional volunteering experience in Cambodia, where you could do good by sharing your skills and expertise for meaningful projects and respectable organisations while experiencing new cultural, religious, or sporting events.

 We have selected for you the most important events and celebrations.
 Please note that while Cambodian public holidays always happen on the same day, religious holidays are linked to the moon cycle and change every year.
-You can use this calendar to check the exact dates for each year.
+You can use this calendar to check the exact dates for 2019 and this calendar for 2020.

 New Year’s Day: January 1st

 While it is now an official holiday, it wasn’t widely celebrated in Cambodia until a few years ago.
 On New Year’s Eve, thousands of Khmers, expats and tourists welcome the new year by gathering to view the fireworks at the riverside.
 Modern establishments such as clubs and bars now often bring in live music for party-goers keen on celebrating the new year.

 Khmer New Year, also known as Cambodian New Year, is usually a three-day public holiday in Cambodia.
 In Khmer, it is called ‘Chaul Chnam Thmey’, which means ‘enter the new year’.
 Khmer New Year marks the end of the harvesting season before the beginning of the rainy season.